hessllab/HW_6/README.md

 ```bash
 cd ny
 ```
-This script gets the word count of the .rwl files with the author Cook.
-The -i flag will make it non-case sensitive.
+This script gets the word count of the `.rwl` files with the author Cook.
+The `-i` flag will make it non-case sensitive.
 The data is then sorted.
-Using grep, I was able to cut the line with the total from the result.
+Using `grep`, I was able to cut the line with the `total` from the result.
 The final result is sent to a text file.
 ```bash
 wc -l $(grep -w -i 'Cook' -l *.rwl) | sort | grep -v total > CookFiles.txt
 ```